Kid Literature blog

 The weather forecast you may have noticed is often wrong.
 In fact it is only right half the time.

-Auntie Mary's arthritis is better at forecasting bad weather than they are.
+Your arthritis is better at forecasting bad weather than they are.

 Time

+Time can feel like it goes by quicker and quicker these days.
 We should all grab every moment and each opportunity.
 Learn new things.
 Re-discover old ones.
 Take a moment.

 Take everything in, where once we just rushed past it.

-Turn off the phone, internet and TV.
+Turn off the phone, internet and TV as much as possible.

 Sunday, 27 August 2017